 The different ways of getting there

-Most people visit the bridge when walking the 45km multi day Six Foot Track, but there are two additional ways of accessing it which are easy day walks.
+Most people visit the bridge when walking the 45km multi day Six Foot Track, but you can also do a 12.6km return walk, which is the option we chose.

 The Megalong Road to Bowtells Swing Bridge Walk